jit0341/python-automation-projects/05-simple-ocr-client/README.md

-📄 Simple Delivery Note OCR (Photo/PDF → Excel)
+📄 Simple Delivery Note OCR

+Photo / Image → Excel (Admin-Ready)

+---

 🎯 Overview

-A lightweight, reliable OCR tool to extract structured data from delivery note images and export it into clean Excel sheets for admin review and upload into existing systems.
+A lightweight and reliable OCR tool to extract structured data from delivery note images and export it into clean Excel sheets for admin review and upload into existing systems.

-Designed for simplicity, accuracy, and human verification — not over-automation.
+This tool is intentionally simple — focused on accuracy, transparency, and human verification.
+No ERP integrations.
+No automation theatre.

 ---